 “It means a lot to me also because I am from Brazil so I can help children from my home country and around the world.
 I’m so happy on the pitch doing my job and helping people around the world.
 Tottenham are the highest passing team this season and that is amazing – I feel great, helping people, it’s amazing”.

 Patrick Gaston, president of The Western Union Foundation, commented: “Since the PASS initiative commenced in September 2012, we have experienced an outstanding level of support from players, fans and customers, which has been instrumental in allowing us to not only use the power and reach of football to build awareness of the global education challenge, but to also start to make a real difference to young people and their communities.
 PASS is a key part of Western Union’s Education for Better campaign for secondary and vocational education, and it is fantastic to see the positive impact funding from this initiative is making in the countries that need it most.”

-Distributed by APO (African Press Organization) on behalf of the African Development Bank (AfDB).
+Distributed by APO (African Press Organization) on behalf of Western Union.

 The Western Union Company (NYSE: WU) is a leader in global payment services.
 Together with its Vigo, Orlandi Valuta, Pago Facil and Western Union Business Solutions branded payment services, Western Union provides consumers and businesses with fast, reliable and convenient ways to send and receive money around the world, to send payments and to purchase money orders.
 As of September 30, 2013, the Western Union, Vigo and Orlandi Valuta branded services were offered through a combined network of approximately 515,000 agent locations in 200 countries and territories and approximately 115,000 ATMs.
 In 2012, The Western Union Company completed 231 million consumer-to-consumer transactions worldwide, moving $79 billion of principal between consumers, and 432 million business payments.
 For more information, visit www.westernunion.com.

 About the Western Union Foundation